-Children learn best through play and Reception builds on the learning the children have learnt in Nursery or in other pre-school settings.
+Children learn best through play and Nursery builds on the learning the children have learnt other early years settings.

 The EYFS curriculum provides: